CPerezRuiz335/SQLillo/README.md

 </p>

 <p align="justify">

-There is a map, you can imagine it as an N-dimensional canvas of 40x40.
+There is a map you can imagine as an N-dimensional canvas of 40x40.
-The map has only integer positions like [1, 2], no decimals allowed!
+The map has only integer positions like [1, 2].
+No decimals allowed!
-We will use a Cartesian coordinate system for it, where bottom left corner corresponds to the origin and top right corner is [39, 39] coordinate.
-You (a player) are assigned a unique color.
+We will use a Cartesian coordinate system, where the bottom left corner corresponds to the origin, and the top right corner is [39, 39] coordinate.
-In addition, you have a set of what we call 'worker'.
+You (a player) are assigned a unique color and a set of what we call a _worker_.

-Each 'worker' has a palette of your unique color and can paint the map.
+Each _worker_ has a palette of your unique team color and can paint the map.
-However, he can only paint in the vertical and horizontal directions, and the squares that are directly connected to the squares that are directly connected to its position.
-This is, like a rook in chess but can only move one square at a time.
+However, it can only move row or column-wise, just like a rook in chess but one square at a time.
 But beware, there are also more players on the map!

 The challenge will be as follows.
-Every X units of time there will be an iteration of the game, we call it a tick. game, we call it a tick.
-On each tick each player decides where his workers should go. workers.
-On the next tick, if there are no collisions (see the rules section for more details) the workers will be placed on the for more details) the workers will be placed in the defined position.
-When a worker moves to a position, he paints his path with the color of that worker. color of that worker.
-Therefore, after a few ticks the map will be a beautiful and colorful canvas with the colors of the players.
+Every X unit of time there will be an iteration of the game, named a tick.
+On each tick, each player decides where his _workers_ should go, and on the next tick, if there are no collisions (see the rules section for more details), each _worker_ will be placed in the defined position.
+When a _worker_ moves to its desired position, it paints its path with a softer tonality than your team's color.
+Therefore, after a few ticks, the map will be a beautiful and colorful canvas with the colors of the players.
 </p>

 _Adapted from https://sqlillo.com/  (no longer working)_